 What is UFS 3.0?

-Typically, smartphone and tablets have used an older and cheaper eMMCs storage to store information.
+Typically, smartphones and tablets have used older and cheaper eMMCs storage to store information.
 However, starting with the Samsung Galaxy S6, we have been seeing Universal Flash Storage (UFS) on flagship smartphones.

-UFS 3.0 basically incorporates support for the latest high-density NAND memories and supports latest and smarter interconnects between your phones chipset and memory for faster and more reliable communication between the two.
+UFS 3.0 basically incorporates support for the latest high-density NAND memories and supports the latest and smarter interconnects between your phone’s chipset and memory for faster and more reliable communication between the two.

 Another important UFS 3.0 feature is support for multiple RPMBs (replay protected memory block) with multiple RPMB keys.
 RPMBs are hardware partitions used for securely storing critical data like user billing information, DRM content protection keys, etc. RPMB regions are fixed at manufacturing and are also configurable at manufacturing.